World Languages

 1 credit

 This college-level course is designed to promote proficiency in French and to enable students to explore culture in contemporary and historical contexts.
-The course focuses on communication.
+The course focuses on communication, both written and spoken.
 Students demonstrate their skills and abilities in the interpersonal, interpretive, and presentational modes of communication.
 In interpersonal communication, students engage in conversations, express ideas, and exchange opinions using both spoken and written French.
 In interpretive communication, they understand and interpret written and spoken French on a variety of topics.
 In presentational communication, they present information and ideas, using spoken and written French, to an audience.
 The course also encourages cultural awareness.
 Students develop an understanding and appreciation of various aspects of the cultures of the French-speaking world, including television and film, books, newspapers, music, laws, and institutions.

 *Prerequisite: French IV–Honors and permission of the department